memgraph/memgraph/docs/dev/lcp.md

 set `:capnp-init nil`.

 Custom save code is added as a value of `:capnp-save`.
-It should be a function which takes 2 arguments: builder and member.
-Both are character strings which represent the variable names that will be in generated for C++ code.
+It should be a function which takes 3 arguments.

+  1. Name of builder variable.
+  2. Name of the class (or struct) member.
+  3. Name of the member in Cap'n Proto schema.

 The result of the function needs to be a C++ code block.

+You will rarely need to use the 3rd argument, so it should be ignored in most cases.
+It is usually needed when you set `:capnp-init nil`, so that you can correctly initialize the builder.

 Similarly, `:capnp-load` expects a function taking a reader and a member, then returns a C++ block.